noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

   - within compose you still reference things by the resource key
 - generally all relative paths are from compose files parent dir
   - thus `../this` is a SIBLING to `thisDir/compose.yaml`
+  - except:
+    - build.dockerfile: is relative to context
+    - build.context: is relative to the compose file (and not the parent dir)

 ## basics